MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Add-SPOTenantRestrictedSearchAllowedList.md

 Add-SPOTenantRestrictedSearchAllowedList -SitesListFileUrl .\AllowList.csv
 ```

-This example lets the admin add the sites to the allowed list by giving a CSV file.
-Add the list of site URL’s in URL column.
+This example lets the administrator add the sites to the allowed list by giving a CSV file containing the list of site URLs.
 ## PARAMETERS

 ### -SitesList